What to consider when making a lasting power of attorney

 Unmarried partners face an even more difficult challenge if no planning has been put in place.
 The idea of the “common law spouse” is a misconception.
 A relationship without a marriage or formal civil partnership has no formal legal standing, regardless of the longevity of the partnership, meaning that unmarried partners do not have the same rights as a spouse or registered civil partner.

-Without a health and welfare LPA in place, it can be particularly problematic for an unmarried partner to made decisions about medical care and treatment on behalf of an incapacitated person.
+Without a health and welfare lasting power of attorney in place, it can be particularly problematic for an unmarried partner to made decisions about medical care and treatment on behalf of an incapacitated person.
 Unmarried partners have no legal recognition as “next of kin” in the eyes of medical professionals.
 This often means that other family members are responsible for making decisions about medical or life-sustaining treatment.
 This may not necessarily be what an incapacitated person would want.

-If you have any questions on LPAs, please contact our specialist Lasting Powers of Attorney team.
+If you have questions about LPAs, please contact our specialist power of attorney lawyers.